Valeriana officinalis, Centranthus ruber. Family: Valerianaceae

 Valerian may act as a sedative.
 This calms the nervous system and reduces stress and

 nervousness.
-It may also as a hypnotic.
+It may be used as a hypnotic.
 This induces a deep state of sleep.
-It’s also
+It

-said to act as an anti-spasmodic.
-This reduces muscle spasms or cramps in the muscles.
+may act as an antispasmodic.
+This means it reduces muscle spasms or cramps in the

-It may also as a hypotensive agent.
+muscles.
+It may be used as a hypotensive agent.
 This lowers blood pressure.
-It’s also used as
+It’s used

-a carminative.
+as a carminative.
 This is an herbal remedy.
-It’s rich in volatile oils and stimulates
+It has a lot of volatile oils.
+It stimulates

 the digestive system to work well.

-Valerian may also be used to reduce tension, anxiety, stress, over-excitability, and
+Valerian may be used to reduce tension, anxiety, stress, over-excitability, and hysterical

-hysterical states.
-It’s also used to treat insomnia, menstrual pain, intestinal colic,
+feelings.
+It’s used to treat insomnia, menstrual pain, intestinal colic, rheumatic

 Valerian comes in the form of tea, tinctures, capsules, and liquid extracts.
-Note
+It's

-that it’s light sensitive.
+sensitive to light.
 You should store it in a light-resistant container.
-Keep
+Keep it in